 Wilmington is a larger medium-sized city located in the state of Delaware.
 With a population of 71,948 people and 59 constituent neighborhoods, Wilmington is the largest community in Delaware.
 Wilmington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 The most common language spoken in Wilmington is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Chinese.